railaru/nvim-typescript-setup/README.md

 - `:w` to save
 - `gg` go to the top of the file instantly
+- `gc` comment out the selected area.
+Wortk with JSX/TSX
 - `ctrl + ]` to go back and forth between the implementation and definition.
 - `shift + :`  go to enter a command mode
 - `s` to search for text within the same file